Calculations in induced gravity from higher-derivative field theories: Introduction

-Recently, Kehagias et al.\cite{KPV} investigated induced gravity in higher dimensional theories not only by the heat kernel method \cite{DS,FF,Visser,BS,KS1,KS2,KKS,Vassilevich} but also by the original methods \cite{Adler1,Adler2,Adler3,Zee1,Zee2,MW,DM}.
-In their model, an infinitely many excited states \`ala Kaluza--Klein theory play an important role in calculability of the cosmological constant and the gravitational constant without ambiguities. \footnote{A similar scenario has been demonstrated earlier by using dimensional deconstruction \cite{KS1,KS2,KKS} with the method of heat kernel.
-The condition for cancellation in UV divergences is identical to what stated by Frolov and Fursaev \cite{FF}.} Therefore, we come to the idea that the induced gravity from higher-derivative field theories may possess predictability in gravitational physics at least in a lowest order of perturbative quantum effects.
+Recently, Kehagias \textit{et al.}\cite{KPV} investigated induced gravity in higher dimensional theories not only by the heat kernel method \cite{DS,FF,Visser,BS,KS1,KS2,KKS,Vassilevich} but also by the original methods \cite{Adler1,Adler2,Adler3,Zee1,Zee2,MW,DM}.
+In their model, infinitely many excited states \textit{\`a la} Kaluza--Klein theory play an important role in calculability of the cosmological constant and the gravitational constant without ambiguities. \footnote{A similar scenario has been demonstrated earlier by using dimensional deconstruction \cite{KS1,KS2,KKS} with the method of heat kernel.
+The condition for cancellation in UV divergences is identical to what was stated by Frolov and Fursaev \cite{FF}.} In their model, the dimensionful constants are proportional to the appropriate powers of the compactification scale.
+Therefore, we come to the idea that the induced gravity from higher-derivative field theories also may possess predictability in gravitational physics at least in a lowest order of perturbative quantum effects.

-In this paper, we present a new approach to induced gravity, which arises from the quantum effects in higher-derivative scalar field theory.
-We emphasize that calculable models of induced gravity can be provided with certain higher-derivative theories.
+In this paper, we present a new model of induced gravity, which arises from the quantum effects in higher-derivative scalar field theory.
+We emphasize that calculable examples of induced gravity can be provided with certain higher-derivative theories.
+Interestingly, the calculations in those examples result in similar calculations to those in the model of Ref.~\cite{KPV} based on the Kaluza--Klein theory.
 A discussion of unitarity and causality falls outside the scope of this paper.

 The main results we find are obtained by early standard methods of Adler--Zee formula \cite{Adler1,Adler2,Adler3,Zee1,Zee2,MW,DM}.
 We denote the induced gravitational action as

 where $R$ is the scalar curvature.
 Then, the induced cosmological constant $\Lambda_{ind}$ is given by